 A: Absolutely!
 Frozen produce is picked at peak ripeness and can be more nutritious than fresh items that have traveled long distances.
 Keep frozen options on hand for easy rainbow additions to any meal.

-Introducing kids to a colourful variety of fruits and vegetables from an early age is a powerful way to instill healthy eating habits and support their overall growth and development.
-By providing kids with a diverse range of nutrient-rich produce, parents and caregivers can contribute to their kids’s well-being, cognitive development, and long-term health.
-Encouraging kids to “eat the rainbow” sets the foundation for a lifetime of healthy eating habits and paves the way for a vibrant and nourished future.
+Introducing kids to a colourful variety of fruits and vegetables from an early age is one of the best ways to build healthy eating habits and support their growth and development.
+When parents and caregivers offer kids a diverse range of nutrient-rich produce, they help support their kids’s well-being, cognitive development, and long-term health.

-By teaching kids to “eat the rainbow,” we provide them not just with nutrients, but with an appreciation for the natural diversity and goodness of whole foods—a gift that nourishes both body and mind for years to come.
+Teaching kids to “eat the rainbow” gives them more than just nutrients.
+It gives them an appreciation for the natural diversity and goodness of whole foods, something that nourishes both body and mind for years to come.